fiadliel/fiadliel.github.io/_posts/2016-02-16-setting-up-http4s.markdown

 no memoization of the result, and it only does the computation to calculate the result on request.
 So at the point where a `Task` is returned, no work has yet been done to generate a response.
-This does not mean that we can't write code which depends on the result - for a start, its `map` and `flatMap` calls allow the response to be adapted.
+This does not mean that we can't write code which depends on the result - for a start, its `map` and `flatMap` methods allow the response to be adapted.

 The above code is enough to get a service running.
 The next step will be to